jfbouzereau/explorer/README.md

 * Drag a slice of a pie chart to the workspace to create a subset of the data.

+* Drag a slice of a pie chart to the title of another graph to change its selection.

 * Drag a bar of a bar chart to the workspace to create a subset of the data.

+* Drag a bar of a bar chart to the title of another graph to change its selection.

 * Move the mouse over an element of a graph to highlight the corresponding element in all the graphs.

+* Drag a categorical field to the numerical fields to convert it to numerical.

+* Drag a numerical field to the categorical fields to convert it to categorical.

 * Drag a field to the trash icon, or drag the trash icon to a field, to remove this field.

-* Drag a field to the table icon, or drag the table icon to a field, to display the values of this field.

 * Drag a field to the sort icon, or drag the sort icon to a field, to sort the data according to this field.

 * Drag the help icon (exclamation mark) to a graph to get info about this type of graph.

+* Drag the grid icon to the fields to get a spreadsheet of the data.

+* Drag the grid icon to a graph to get a spreadsheet of its values.

 * Drag the background to scroll the workspace.